hashgraph/hedera-forking/README.md

 > So it will appear as modified after `forge build` when `HtsSystemContract` has been changed.

 There is no compilation step to build the `@hashgraph/hedera-forking` package.
-However, you can type-check it running
+However, you can type-check it by running

 ```console
 npm run type-check